WerWolv/Documentation/pattern_language/README.md

 # Getting Started

-Before diving into the documentation, let's start with a simple example.
+Before diving into the documentation, let's start with a [simple example](simple-example.bin).

-We have a file that follows this specification:
+Let's start by assuming this file has the following specification:

 | Offset | Type                  | Description          |
 | ------ | --------------------- | -------------------- |